Melkite Greek Catholic Eparchy of Newton: Religious orders

 There is a community of the Basilian Salvatorian Order in Methuen, Massachusetts, with their own regional superior for the U.S. and Canada.
 There are currently several Basilian clergy serving in parishes of the eparchy.
-A community of religious sisters, the Community of the Mother of God of Tenderness, is based in Danbury, Connecticut.
+There is also one member of the Basilian Choerite community serving in the Eparchy.
+A small community of religious sisters, the Community of the Mother of God of Tenderness, is based in Danbury, Connecticut.